 The Board of Directors shall present to the Council of Governors at a General Meeting the Trust’s annual accounts, any report of the auditor on them, and the Trust’s annual report.

-The functions of the Trust under paragraphs 18.3, 18.4, 18.5, 18.6 and 18.7 below are delegated by this Constitution to the Chief Executive as Accounting Officer.

 Meetings of Directors

 The Board of Directors shall adopt Standing Orders from time to time covering the proceedings and business of its meetings.
 These shall include setting a quorum for meetings, both of executive and non-executive Directors.